YottaDB/YDBDoc/MessageRecovery/errors.rst

 ICUSYMNOTFOUND
 --------------------

-ICUSYMNOTFOUND, Symbol xxxxx not found in ICU libraries.
-ICU needs to be built with symbol-renaming disabled or xxxxx environment variable needs to be specified
+ICUSYMNOTFOUND, Symbol xxxxx not found in the ICU libraries.
+ICU needs to be built with symbol-renaming disabled or xxxxx environment variable needs to be properly specified

 Run Time Error: The ICU version installed on the machine is built with symbol renaming and neither ydb_icu_version nor gtm_icu_version has been defined.